-- Radiology is open Monday through Friday from 6:30 am until midnight.
+- Radiology is open Monday through Friday from 6:30 am until midnight for routine outpatient exams.
 A technologist is on call from midnight to 6:30 am to cover emergencies.

 - Wide-bore MRI appointments are available on Mondays and Thursdays.

-All imaging exams are interpreted (read) by a board-certified radiologist from Dartmouth-Hitchcock.
-Dartmouth-Hitchcock employs many radiologists with subspecialties in multiple areas.
+All imaging exams are interpreted (read) by a board-certified radiologist from Dartmouth Hitchcock Medical Center and Clinics which employs many radiologists with subspecialties in multiple areas.
 This allows our patients to have their exams read by a radiologist who specializes in the area or type of exam that is being reviewed.

-Note: Dartmouth-Hitchcock (D-H) will bill separately for the interpretation of your radiology procedure.
+Note: Dartmouth Hitchcock Medical Center and Clinics will bill separately for the interpretation of your radiology procedure.